SelfCareMap

 ☀️ Step 1: Wake Up 20 Minutes Earlier (Yes, Really)

 Set your alarm for 20 minutes earlier than usual.
 No snoozing.
-When it goes off, sit up, take three deep breaths, and say aloud: “I’m here.
+The snooze button creates a cycle of fragmented sleep that often leaves you feeling more groggy, a phenomenon known as sleep inertia.
+When the alarm goes off, sit up, take three deep breaths, and say aloud: “I’m here.
 I’ve got time.”

 💡 Pro tip: Place your phone across the room so you have to get up to turn it off.
-No scrolling in bed.
+This forces a physical transition out of bed and prevents the common trap of scrolling through social media or work emails before your feet even hit the floor.

 🌿 Step 2: Hydrate + Breathe (3 Minutes)

 Before you touch your phone or turn on the news, drink a full glass of water.
-Dehydration mimics fatigue and anxiety—starting with water resets your body.
+After seven to eight hours of sleep, your body is naturally dehydrated.
+Dehydration mimics the symptoms of fatigue and anxiety, such as brain fog and irritability.
+Starting with water resets your internal organs and wakes up your metabolism.

-Then, stand by a window (or step outside if you can) and do 3 rounds of box breathing:
+Then, stand by a window or step outside if you can to get some natural light.
+Light exposure in the morning helps regulate your circadian rhythm and tells your brain to stop producing melatonin.
+While you look at the horizon, do 3 rounds of box breathing:

 • Inhale for 4 counts